rod-stuchi/oid-cli/README.md

 # oid-cli

-A tiny little tool (only 70KB), that allow you generate mongo ObjectId direct in you terminal.
+A tiny little tool [only 33K install size](https://packagephobia.now.sh/result?p=oid-cli), that allow you generate mongo ObjectId direct in you terminal.

 ## Installation
 ```console